Other Names: Maja e Hajles

 Actually, with the height of 2,403 m it is the highest mountain of this part of Prokletije.
-Many people consider Hajla to be one of the most beautifull mountains of Montenegro.
+Many people consider Hajla to be one of the most beautiful mountains of Montenegro.

 Position and Borders